General Church Resources

 - Rural Impact Leadership Conference

-- Rural Matters Institute
+- Rural Matters Institute (Billy Graham Institute of Wheaton College)

 - Oak Hills Christian College Certificate in Rural Leadership and Ministry